 Some believe that this treasure belongs to Jarasandha, others – that to Bimbisara.

-Eastern cave is partly ruined – the front part of cave chamber has fallen.
-Upper floor above the cliff made in brick is added later, during the Gupta period and possibly caused the collapse of the front wall of the cave.
+Eastern cave is partly ruined – the front part of the cave chamber has fallen.
+The upper floor above the cliff made in brick is added later, during the Gupta period and possibly caused the collapse of the front wall of the cave.
 Most likely also this cave had verandah in front.
 The southern wall of this cave contains important early Jain artwork – exquisitely sculpted small reliefs of six Jain Tirthankaras – Padmaprabh, Parsvanath, Mahavira and others.

 This relief seems to be added later, sometime after the completion of caves, it shows little congruity with the plan of rock-chamber.